GovReady/govready-q/docs/source/Permissions.md

 Users marked as `staff` in the Django admin can see Q Analytics.

-Organizations
+Portfolios
 -------------

-Organizations are used to segment Projects and the data contained within them to create data isolation at a logical level.
+Portfolios are used to segment Projects and the data contained within them to create data isolation at a logical level.

-### Membership in the Organization Project
+### Access to Portfolios

-Each Organization has a single "organization project" which stores additional metadata about the Organization, akin to a User's profile.
-This metadata can be seen by all members of the Organization because the values, e.g. an organization avatar, may be rendered on Organization pages that any such User may see.
-Members of the organization project (which is different from members of the organization itself) may additionally edit the metadata (see Project membership below).
+Each Portfolio begins with an 'owner' creating the portfolio.
+When any user signs up, a portfolio is automatically created with the title as the users username and assigning ownership to the user.
+An owner of a portfolio can grant other users access to their porfolio.
+If a user has access to a portfolio, they will have access to the projects within that portfolio.
+If an owner of a portfolio removes a users access to a portfolio, they will lose access to the projects within that portfolio.

 Folders
 -------